makhan96/Card-Workout-App/README.md

 # RULES

-The value of each card represents the number of exerciese you do.
-J = 11, Q = 12, K = 13, A = 14
+The value of each card represents the number of exerciese you do. \n J = 11, Q = 12, K = 13, A = 14

 ♠️ = Push Ups